 The National Organic Program rules are specified in the Code of Federal Regulations at 7 CFR 205.

-- USDA NOP Rule (from the US Code of Federal Regulations)
+- USDA National Organic Program Rule (from the US Code of Federal Regulations)

 - National List of Allowed and Prohibited Substances

-- NOP Program Handbook (additional guidance on specific aspects of the NOP rules)
+- National Program Handbook (additional guidance on specific aspects of the National Organic Program rules)